priyanka-velu/Nashville_Housing_Data_Cleaning/README.md

 ### 2. How can we handle missing property address information to maintain data integrity?
 - **Solution**: By using self-joins to populate missing PropertyAddress values based on matching ParcelID, we ensure that no properties are left with missing address information, maintaining data completeness and integrity.

-### 3. How can breaking down addresses into individual components improve our analyses?
+### 3. How can breaking down addresses into individual components improve our analysis?
 - **Solution**: By splitting combined address fields into separate columns for street, city, state, and zip code, we enable more granular and detailed analyses, such as geospatial analysis or demographic studies.

 ### 4. How can transforming binary fields enhance data readability and user experience?